 While consolidating all of your finances within one bank may seem like an easy solution, you’ll find that many of its products often lag the competition.
-Examples include low interest rates for savings accounts and CDs as well as high checking account fees that eat away at your balance each month.

 If you’re interested in taking the plunge, we have all the tips you need to get started.

 To save money, consider an online no-fee checking account.
 Hopefully, there are a lot of them.

-Now let’s talk about fees.
+Now let’s talk about their fees.

 At Ally Bank, there are no fees for: